^

 • Neuromyotonia.

-The list of diseases and conditions provoking sensations of weakness and pain in muscles is great, but more often such a syndrome is defined as myopathy (from myopathia, where myo is muscle, pathia is pain).
-Myopathy refers to neuromuscular, progressive diseases, including polymyositis, myositis associated with other pathologies of connective tissue, ossifying myositis, dermatomyositis.
-Differentiation is carried out with the help of a blood test to the level of CFE - creatine phosphate kinase, histochemical, neurophysiological examinations.
-The cause of muscle atony can be both hereditary factors, and infectious, inflammatory diseases, as well as trauma, hypothermia, metabolic disorders, intoxication.
+The list of diseases and conditions that provoke feelings of weakness and pain in the muscles is large, but most often such a syndrome is defined as myopathy (from myopathia, where myo is a muscle, pathia is pain).
+Myopathy refers to neuromuscular, progressive diseases, which include polymyositis, myositis associated with other pathologies of connective tissue, ossifying myositis, dermatomyositis.
+Differentiation is carried out using a blood test for the level of CFU - creatine phosphate kinase, histochemical, neurophysiological examinations.
+The cause of muscle atony can be both hereditary factors and infectious, inflammatory diseases, as well as injuries, hypothermia, metabolic disorders, intoxication.

 Schematic pathogenetic development of weakness and pain in muscle tissue:

-• Weakness, atony of proximal muscles, mainly in the area of the shoulder girdle, pelvis, hips, neck.
+• Weakness, atony of the proximal muscles, mainly in the shoulder girdle, pelvis, hips, and neck.

-• Difficulties in performing simple actions - climbing the stairs, the stairs, it is difficult to get up from the chair, from the bed, brush your hair, wash.
+• Difficulty performing simple actions – climbing stairs, steps, difficulty getting up from a chair, from bed, combing hair, washing.

-• Rapid progression of muscular dystrophy can lead to weakness of the neck muscles and the inability to keep the head straight.
+• Rapid progression of muscular dystrophy can lead to weakness of the neck muscles and an inability to hold the head upright.

-• Spasm of the pharyngeal ring, dysphagia (difficulty in swallowing food) may develop.
+• Spasm of the pharyngeal ring and dysphagia (difficulty swallowing food) may develop.

-• All signs of myopathy are accompanied by transient, situational pains.
+• All signs of myopathy are accompanied by transient, situational pain.

-Weakness and pain in muscles as a symptom can be defined in such groups of diseases:
+Muscle weakness and pain as a symptom can be classified into the following groups of diseases:

-• IVM - idiopathic inflammatory myopathy (polymyositis, dermatomyositis, all other non-infectious myositis).
+• IIM – idiopathic inflammatory myopathy (polymyositis, dermatomyositis, all other types of non-infectious myositis).

 • Infectious myositis – bacterial, protozoal, nematode, cystoid, viral, granulomatous myositis).

-• Secondary metabolic myopathology - endocrine myopathies, electrolyte metabolism disturbance, osteomalacia myopathies.
+• Secondary metabolic myopathies – endocrine myopathies, electrolyte imbalance, osteomalacia myopathies.

-• Progressive myodystrophy - myotubular, para-myotonia, Thomsen's myotonia, amyloidosis.
+• Slowly progressive muscular dystrophies – myotubular, paramyotonia, Thomsen myotonia, amyloidosis.

 1. Neurogenic pathologies: